Dr Phil Daughtry

 - International conference proposal to the Society for the Study of Christian Spirituality

 - Serving member of the International Relations Committee of the SSCS

 - Senior Lecturer

-- Currently completing international conversations
+- Engaged in international conversations around spirituality

-More staff in Arts – Creative Writing
+team across our Arts – Creative Writing